BernardFW/bernard/doc/readme.md

   platform to get on your feet and start coding.
 - [Health Checks](./health_checks.md) &ndash; Explanation of all health checks performed by the framework at startup.
+- [Language management](./lang/readme.md) &ndash; Tools that helps you understanding and generating language.
 - [Middlewares](./middlewares.md) &ndash; List of available hooks for middlewares.
 - [Patterns](./patterns.md) &ndash; A few design patterns for bot